 This guide explains how to create the PDF.
 Your distributor(s) should have instructions for attaching the PDF with your recordings.
 For example, you would follow guidance on this page in the ACX help section or this page in the Findaway Voices support area.

-Stay tuned for my next article, which will list a number of sites where you can find public domain images.
+Check out this article, which lists a number of sites where you can find public domain images.